jedrichards/es6/README.md

 // 'success yay!'
 ```

-> A promise can be instantiated and then resolved or rejected within a callback passed to its constructor.
+A more concise and efficient approach is to leverage the static methods `Promise.resolve()` and `Promise.reject()` which return an immediately resolved or rejected promise directly.

 ```js
 var promise = Promise.resolve().then(function () {